mr2much/hhrr_app/README.md

 - [x]: Install Mongoose
   - [x]: create schema for candidato
   - [x]: create model for candidato
-  - TODO: create route for candidato CRUD
+  - [x]: create route for candidato CRUD
-    - TODO: create route for insert new candidato
+    - [x]: create route for insert new candidato
     - [x]: create route to query all candidatos
     - [x]: create route to query one candidato
     - [x]: create route to update one candidato
-    - TODO: create route to delete one candidato
+    - [x]: create route to delete one candidato
 - [x]: Install method-override